Collection 8: Sonnets

 Your eyes consuming with their unmade light?

-For love unbounded burns me in your gaze
+For love unbounded burns me with your gaze

-And I must die to live within your sight.
+And I must die to find life in your sight.

 Your feet, your hands, your shining face, these three